a77lic7ion/CLIAI/Readme.md

 - Terminal input improvements:
   - New `?` button sends a space + `?` + Return to reveal available commands.
   - Pressing `Enter` in the inline input sends the typed command immediately.
+  - New `Ctrl+C` interrupt: use the `Ctrl+C` toolbar button or press `Ctrl+C` in the input field to send ETX (0x03) and stop long-running device output.
+This interrupts the device, not the GUI.
 - Profiles persistence:
   - Saves and restores `Connection Type`, `Host`, and `Port` alongside existing fields.
   - Reset to `Serial` and clears `Host`/`Port` on profile delete.